A-J-Bauer/C-Sharp-programming-setup-for-the-Pi/README.md

 <ol>
     <li>Get Visual Studio: Search the internet for "Visual Studio Community", download it from microsoft.com and install it.</li>
     <li>Get Raspberry Pi Imager: Search the internet for "Raspberry Pi Imager", download it from raspberrypi.org and install it.</li>
-    <li>Get WSL(Windows Subsystem for Linux): Launch the Microsoft Store on your pc and search for "WSL", pick the Debian distro and install it.
+    <li>Get WSL(Windows Subsystem for Linux): First enable Windows Subsystem for Linux in Control Panel / Programs and Features / Turn Windows Features on or off.
+Restart and launch the Microsoft Store.
+Search for "WSL", pick the Debian distro and install it.
 You will be asked to set a user name and a password (simply use the same user name and password you intend to use on the pi).</li>
     <li>Write Raspberry PI OS with Desktop to the micro SD card.
 Use the Raspberry Pi Imager, choose Raspberry PI OS with Desktop, choose the SD card and write.</li>
     <li>Connect a monitor, keyboard and mouse to the Pi and boot it with the freshly installed OS from the micro SD.
 Do the setup including Wifi if not using a cable and installing updates.
 This takes some time.</li>
     <li>On the Windows 10 pc start Debian (WSL) and type <code>sudo apt-get update</code> and <code>sudo apt-get upgrade</code></li>